“Fostering the well-being of our community’s people and places”

 Our fellows are fully focused on their select projects, which deepens our involvement and efficiency when implementing action plans.The conservation impact fellow program specifically prioritizes candidates who are native to the country where the field conservation projects are located, with the goal of further engaging local communities, and investing in local researchers – providing professional development opportunities as they begin their careers.

-To reach the next level beyond the team’s capacity onsite, in 2022 we created the Conservation Impact Fellowship Program at CZBG.
+To reach the next level beyond the team’s capacity onsite, in 2022 we created the Coexistence Impact Fellowship Program at CZBG.
 Our Fellows across many projects and partnerships deepen our involvement and efficiency when implementing action plans.
 Further, we want to increase the accessibility of conservation careers to those currently less represented in our field.

 In April 2023, we hosted our first Fellowship training week in Cincinnati, with activities focused on developing impactful Theories of Change, leadership and communications exercises, and relationship-building with other CZBG departments.
 This fellowship program is our deep investment in the professional development of people of color from the communities where we hope to foster conservation expertise.

 The Advanced Inquiry Program (AIP) is a one-of-a-kind, online master’s degree program from Miami University (Oxford, OH) and Project Dragonfly, in partnership with the Cincinnati Zoo & Botanical Garden.
 Created for working professionals, the AIP immerses students in collaborative inquiry and action as they champion change for the environment and their local community.
 With professional and academic mentoring and self-designed Master Plans, students adapt their degree path to fit their interests in fields such as community-engaged conservation, inquiry-driven education, environmental justice, learning across K-12 and informal settings, animal care and welfare, green business innovation, climate change, urban ecology, human-nature relationships, environmental restoration, and public engagement in science.